MattCCC/fetchff/README.md

 ## Per Endpoint Settings

-Each endpoint in `apiEndpoints` is an object that accepts properties below.
+Each endpoint in `endpoints` is an object that accepts properties below.
 You can also pass these options as a 3rd argument when calling an endpoint so to have a more granular control.

 | Option | Type   | Default | Description        |
 | ------ | ------ | ------- | ------------------ |